Peshawar Zalmi: 2023 season

+2024 season

 Team identity

 On 13 December 2015 Javed Afridi owner of the team revealed the team name and the official logo of the team in Army Public School Peshawar.
 The word Zalmi is a Pashto language word meaning youth.

 The logo of the team is a fusion of a traditional Peshawari turban with cricket stumps.
 The logo has three, shades blue, yellow and white, signifying the pride of the region, the skies and the energy of the people.

 The team's kit colours were yellow and blue, but are now yellow & black as they changed the kit in PSL 4.

 Peshawar Zalmi is Pakistan's biggest sports entity valued at US$40.5 Million according to NIelsen.
 Peshawar Zalmi has managed to retain most of its partners in PSL 4.
 The list of national and multi-national partners of Peshawar Zalmi include Haier, TCL, Sprite, McDonald's, JW Forland, Ruba Digital & Storm Fiber.
 The media partners of Zalmi include Urdu News, HUM Network, Dawn News, AVT Khyber News, FM 91, Daily Pakistan.